BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/01/index.md

 #### Practice

 Let's write a program that turns ON the light if we press the button and turns OFF the light if we let go of the button.

-We're going to use the if/else block to test for the condition.

-{:.block-based}

 ![fig 3.6](fig-3_6.png){:.image .block-based}